SBU-COSMOLIKE/cocoa_lsst_y1/README.md

   - macOS (arm)

         mpirun -n 4 --oversubscribe cobaya-run ./projects/lsst_y1/EXAMPLE_EMUL_MCMC1.yaml -r

+> [!Note]
+> Below is the cobaya timing of the average data vector computation time
+> in a Metropolis-Hastings chain (`EXAMPLE_EMUL_MCMC1`, no slow/fast decomposition) on a macOS M2 Pro.
+Our emulators do take advantage of the CPU-GPU integration on Apple MX chips.
+>
+> Cobaya output: `lsst_y1.cosmic_shear : 0.00423518 s (200828 evaluations, 850.543 s total)`

   or (Example with `Planck CMB (l < 396) + SN + BAO + LSST-Y1` - $n_{\rm param} = 38$)